 - Discuss the patient's medical conditions, drug allergies and medical treatments, including current medications, vitamins and herbal supplements as well as alcohol and tobacco use.

-Dr. Kevin Kunkel and his staff will use this information to evaluate the patient's general health status and any pre-existing health conditions.
+Our physicians and staff will use this information to evaluate the patient's general health status and any pre-existing health conditions.
 They will also discuss all possible side effects and what to expect.

-Kevin Kunkel, M.D., is board certified and a member of the American Society of Plastic Surgeons.
+Paul A. Berry, M.D., and Kevin Kunkel, M.D., are board certified and members of the American Society of Plastic Surgeons.
 Why is this important?

 Should you have any questions or need further information on Warren Clinic Plastic Surgery, please call 918-502-7175

 .
-Dr. Kunkel and his staff are happy to give you the tools to make the best decision for you and your family.
+The staff will be happy to give you the tools to make the best decision for you and your family.